theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/freyja.md

 ??? task "`freyja_dashboard_task` Details"

     This task will aggregate multiple samples together, and then create an interactive HTML visualization.
-Several optional inputs dictate the dashboard appearance (see each variable’s description for more information).
+Several optional inputs dictate the dashboard appearance (see each variable's description for more information).

     !!! techdetails "Freyja Dashboard Technical Details"